JoshuaNwachi/British-Airways-Data-Analysis-Project/README.md

-# British Airways Data Analysis Project
+# British Airways Data Science Project

 ## Project Overview
 This project focuses on analyzing customer reviews and building a predictive model for customer bookings for British Airways.
 The project is divided into two main tasks: